tomhn0808/forensic_workstation_setup_windows/README.md

-# Forensic Workstation Setup (Windows)
+# Ansible Role For Forensic Workstation Setup (Windows)

-A role to install and configure essential forensic tools on Windows workstations, including Autopsy, Wireshark, VSCode (with extensions), FTK Imager, Volatility3, Procmon, PEStudio, and BrowserHistoryView.
+An Ansible role to install and configure essential forensic tools on Windows workstations, including Autopsy, Wireshark, VSCode (with extensions), FTK Imager, Volatility3, Procmon, PEStudio, and BrowserHistoryView.

 ## Requirements